wanggilim/smt/README.md

   which will instead create 201909_HA_vA/FARUQ.

-You can also do an entire flight series in one shot, but leaving off the specific flight name:
+You can also do an entire flight series in one shot by leaving off the specific flight name:

     sof-dossier 201909_HA -v A